|Location||56° 42’ N 002° 28’ W||Anchorage Position||57° 42’ N 002° 25.5’ W|

 A great starting point for accessing the Glens is the pretty town of Kirriemuir, known as “Gateway to the Glens”.
 Kirriemuir is where JM Barrie, creator of Peter Pan, was born and his former home is now a museum in the town.

 Glamis Castle is a living, breathing monument and within 25 miles of Montrose.
-The family home of the Earls of Strathmore and Kinghorne, Glamis Castle is the legendary setting for Shakespeare's Macbeth, and was the childhood home of HM Queen Elizabeth, The Queen Mother and the birthplace of Princess Margaret.
+The family home of the Earls of Strathmore and Kinghorne, Glamis Castle was the inspiration for Shakespeare's Macbeth, and was the childhood home of HM Queen Elizabeth, The Queen Mother and the birthplace of Princess Margaret.

 As soon as you enter the Queen Mother Gates at Glamis and see the Castle's turrets and towers nestled at the end of the mile-long drive, you can't fail to be impressed by its majesty.

-Just minutes from the centre of Montrose, this rich tidal basin plays host to large numbers of wildfowl, wadersand up to 60,000 migrating geese each year.
+Just minutes from the centre of Montrose, this rich tidal basin plays host to large numbers of wildfowl, waders and over 80,000 migratory birds – including pink-footed geese, Arctic terns, knots and sedge warblers.
 There are four hides on the reserve and a four-star Visitor Centre.

 Best times to visit: Easter to October for outdoor activities.
 April to August for breeding birds.
 October to February for wintering geese.
 Any time for wildfowl and waders.